 - Space Diplomacy will aim at providing a view of how space is a tool for cooperation and diplomacy.
 Therefore, a session focused on those aspects will be included.
 This session is an opportunity for the diplomatic community to provide examples of how space is used in their respective countries and showcase this use for development and cooperation, and how cooperation with other countries or international organizations has contributed to the development of space activities.

 - Space Accessibility relates to the use by all communities of space data and technology.
 Space Accessibility is a two-way avenue, on one hand, it requires the availability of systems and that can be accessed by of user communities.
 It is quite common that users are not aware of the availability or the capabilities space-based services.
 On the other hand, Space Accessibility requires understanding the needs and capabilities of the people who will be using space-based services, the design of these services, requires understanding of what users need. will aim at providing a view on user needs and solutions.
 The block devoted to solutions will be split in two subtopics, namely space derived services for development and global solutions for local problems.

-The main objective of this symposium is to foster dialogue between the diplomatic community and those communities using space, utilizing space related activities and services as a tool for diplomacy, and cooperation, stimulating access to space related services that are available and accessible by different countries.
+The main objective of this symposium is to foster dialogue between the diplomatic community and those communities using space, exploring ways to utilize space related activities and services as a tool for diplomacy, and cooperation, stimulating access to space related services that are available and accessible by different countries.

 The objective of this session is to discuss how space is used in their respective countries and showcase this use for development and cooperation.
 This session covers the use of space from different points of view, such as policy, legal, science and technology.

 The specific objectives of the workshop will be to:

 Additionally, building on past coordination and capacity-building activities, the current workshop could consider, inter alia, the following issues for recommendations: